• Skip to primary navigation

 • In a food processor, grind all crust ingredients together until mixture holds together well and you can form it into shapes.
 Press evenly into your prepared baking pan.

 • Add all filling ingredients to food processor and process until mixture is smooth, about 2 minutes.
 If mixture is too runny, add more coconut oil, one tablespoon at a time.
 If mixture is too hard, add non-dairy milk, one tablespoon at a time.
 Taste for sweetness and add more maple syrup or dates, as desired.
 Pour filling into baking pan.
-Chill in freezer.
+Chill in freezer for at least 30 minutes.

 • Place a small bowl inside a saucepan filled halfway with water.
 Add remaining chocolate and coconut oil to bowl, and cook on very low heat until fully melted.